Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

   - Static Probabilistic Timing Analyss (SPTA), add probability values to the CFG analysis, statistical operators are used to combine different execution time estimations.
   - Measurement Bases Probabilistic Timing Analysis (MBPTA), treat the system as a black box and measure the timings giving inputs to the system using Extreme Value theory EVT
   - pros:
-    - probabilistic analysis provides lower WCET than traditional approaches, expoliting better the resources
+    - probabilistic analysis provides lower WCET than traditional approaches, exploiting better the resources
     - system complexity is not an issue
   - cons:
     - difficult to perform some fine grained analysis of the system to identify problems
     - hard to prove the necessary EVT hypotheses for MBPTA

-NOTE: WCET is related to the WCEC (Worst Case Energy Consumption), a measurememnt crucial in energy constrained envoironment to guarantee uptime.
+NOTE: WCET is related to the WCEC (Worst Case Energy Consumption), a measurememnt crucial in energy constrained environment to guarantee uptime.

 #### Mixed-criticality systems
 Modern systems are composed by tens of subsystems/microcontrollers to control different parts (e.g. think of a car).